How to Make This Recipe

 If you want to freeze cupcakes with frosting, first make sure they are cooled completely.
 Place your cupcakes on a tray or pan and place them in the freezer for about 1-2 hours.
 This allows the icing to set completely.
 Remove them from the freezer, and wrap cupcakes a few at a time, or individually in plastic wrap or Press-N-Seal.
 Put the wrapped cupcakes in a sealed container and freeze.

 Defrost your cupcakes at room temperature for about an hour leaving them wrapped.

 There are several reasons cakes and cupcakes sink after baking.
 If the pan is filled with too much batter this will happen.
 The batter rises above the pan, and can’t be held in place so it sinks into the middle.

-When the liquid to flour ratio of your recipe is off cupcakes will sink.
+When the liquid-to-flour ratio of your recipe is off cupcakes will sink.
 There is too much liquid and not enough dry ingredients to absorb all that liquid.

 If you prefer to use a gluten-free red velvet cupcake mix, they are available online at Walmart and Amazon.
-Gluten-Free Heaven Red Velvet Cake Mix (paid Amazon link) and Donna Joy’s Gluten-Free Red Velvet Cake Mix are 2 brands I have found.
+Gluten-Free Heaven Red Velvet Cake Mix and Donna Joy’s Gluten-Free Red Velvet Cake Mix are 2 brands I have found.
 Always check the ingredients in all mixes carefully for other allergens.

 If you make these cupcakes for Valentine’s Day, or for a special celebration such as a birthday, I hope you enjoy this recipe.
 Happy Valentine’s Day!